Orchesty/orchesty/docusaurus/documentation/docs/tutorials/basic-application.md

 We save the message and use the **Approve** button to send it again to the connector.
 If we have entered the correct name and owner of the repository, we can now see that the message has successfully reached the **user task** node behind the connector.

-Of course, we can also try running the process directly with the correct data.
+We can also try running the process directly with the correct data.
 We have defined the keys to insert the data in the connector interface.

 ![Run topology](/img/tutorial/basicApplication/hubspot-run.svg "Run topology")